metadata-research/yamz/README.md

 The Nginx plugin will take configure Nginx and reload the config when necessary.
 To use it

-`sudo certbot --nginx -d yamz.link -d www.yamz.link`
+`sudo certbot --nginx -d yamz.net -d www.yamz.net`

 Make sure there is a generic type a record and one for www for your domain.